fsr-de/docs/electoral_code.md

 *This translation is for information purposes only and is not legally binding.*

-This electoral code came into effect by resolution of all members at a general meeting on May 3, 2018.
+This electoral code came into effect by resolution of the Student Representative Group on Mar.
+20, 2019.